SystemRDL/PeakRDL-html/README.md

       Nodes that have a property explicitly set will show its value in a table in the node's description.
 Use this to bring forward user-defined properties, or other built-in properties in your documentation.
+* `generate_source_links`
+    * If `True`, attempts to generate links back to original RDL source deginitions.
+      Defaults to `True`.
+* `gitmetheurl_translators`
+    * Override the list of [GitMeTheURL](https://github.com/amykyta3/git-me-the-url/blob/master/README.md) translators to use when generating source links.
+      If unset, GitMeTheURL uses its builtin translators, as well as any installed plugins.

 ### `HTMLExporter.export(node, output_dir, **kwargs)`
 Perform the export!